City of Kingston Snow Plan

 Snow Emergency Declaration:

 The City has adopted a “Snow Emergency” policy.
 A snow emergency throughout the City of Kingston shall become automatic after the accumulation of snow within the City to the level of three inches.
 A snow emergency may also be declared throughout the City of Kingston when snow is imminent; or when the National Weather Service, other national weather forecast or Ulster County Office of Emergency Management declares a storm watch; or whenever road conditions become hazardous such that the free movement of fire, health, police or other vehicular traffic may become impeded by reason of snow, freezing rain, sleet or other natural causes.
-Two hours after a snow emergency has been declared, all parking restrictions will go into effect and tickets will be issued for cars still located on the street or not in the appropriate alternate side street parking.
+Two hours after a snow emergency has been declared, all parking restrictions will go into effect and tickets will be issued for cars not in the appropriate alternate side street parking.
+For more information about the City's snow emergency alternate side parking rules, click here.

 Snow emergency notifications will be made via radio and automated phone notification system.
 New residents and cell phone users can opt in on the City’s website at http://kingston-ny.gov/Swift911 You can also register for email and text messages at this site.